 One thing I love about bringing this homeschool blog to you is sharing great resources that can help you succeed in the home education of your children.
 Today, I am bringing you such a resource.
 This company gave me free access to their online product and compensated me for my time in order for me to bring you an honest review of their product.
-This company, also, wants a reader of The Homeschool Scientist to win a full year of their resource.
-Keep reading to find out how!

 Both of my children enjoy computers and online games.
 There are several sites that we have used over the past 5 years of homeschooling that the kids have enjoyed using to hone their math skills, specifically.
 They are great for elementary math practice, but my 7th grade daughter has outgrown them.